nathadriele/cnpj-data-pipeline/README.md

 - `Export to S3`: The processed data is exported in CSV format to an S3 bucket, organized with a directory structure based on processing date and time.
 - `Logging and Error Handling`: The script includes detailed logging and error handling to ensure that failures are properly recorded and the process continues, minimizing disruptions.

+### Contribution to Data Engineering

+This pipeline automates and simplifies the process of ingesting large volumes of data from the Federal Revenue, a common task in big data projects in Brazil.
+The modularity and robustness of the code ensure that it can be easily adapted for other projects and environments.
+Additionally, exporting the data to S3 allows for integration with other tools and pipelines on AWS, contributing to the scalability and efficiency of data systems.